 Greenwashing is the process of conveying a false impression or providing misleading information about how a company’s products are more environmentally sound.
 Greenwashing is considered an unsubstantiated claim to deceive consumers into believing that a company’s products are environmentally friendly.–INVESTOPEDIA

-I buy my cleaning products from Young Living because I know they are made with high quality, pure and truly natural ingredients.
+I buy my cleaning products from Young Living because I know they are made with high-quality, natural ingredients.
 You can substitute another cleaning concentrate in these recipes, but be sure to read the label carefully.
 Order natural cleaning products from Young Living.

 2 Cups baking soda